-The increase in overall effective income tax rate in 2006 primarily reflects the impact of the estimated oil price phase-out of tax credits.
-In first quarter 2006, Gallagher idled the two IRC Section 29-related Syn/Coal facilities that generate substantially all of Gallagher s tax credits.
-If the IRC Section 29-related Syn/Coal facilities remain idle for all of 2006, Gallagher estimates its overall tax rate would be approximately 39.0% to 41.0% for full year 2006.
+Gallagher anticipates reporting an effective tax rate of approximately 39.0% to 41.0% in both its Brokerage Segment and its Risk Management Segment for the foreseeable future, regardless of historical or future oil prices.
+Gallagher s projected annual effective tax rate as of June 30, 2006 was 30.0%, which is reduced from the 41.0% reported for first quarter 2006.
+This decrease is a direct result of anticipated IRC Section 29-related credits earned from restarting operations at the two Syn/Coal facilities that have historically produced substantially all of Gallagher s IRC Section 29-related credits.
 The overall effective income tax rate in 2005 reflects the tax credits generated by investments in limited partnerships that operate alternative energy projects (IRC Section 29) and low income housing, which are partially offset by state and foreign taxes.
 The effective income tax rate reported in 2005 has been impacted by the marginal income tax (benefit) effect on the two previously discussed litigation related charges that Gallagher recorded in first quarter 2005.
-Due to the size and nature of the litigation charges, Gallagher recorded an income tax rate of 40.0% for the Brokerage related litigation charge and 35.7% for the Financial Services related litigation charge.
+Due to the size and nature of the litigation charges, Gallagher recorded an income tax benefit in 2005 using an effective marginal income tax rate of 40.0% for the Brokerage related litigation charge and 35.7% for the Financial Services related litigation charge.

-IRC Section 29 tax credits expire on December 31, 2007 and, if the law is not extended, Gallagher s effective tax rate in 2008 will likely remain at approximately 35.0% to 42.0%.
+IRC Section 29 tax credits will expire on December 31, 2007 and, if the law is not extended, Gallagher's consolidated effective tax rate in 2008 is expected to be in the 39.0% to 41.0% range.
 In addition, through December 31, 2007, IRC Section 29 has a phase-out provision that is triggered when the Market Wellhead Price of domestic crude oil reaches certain Phase-out Prices as determined by the IRS.
 The Market Wellhead Prices of domestic crude and the Phase-out Prices as determined by the Internal Revenue Service (IRS) for the last six years are as follows:

 Market Phase-out Price (2)

 Wellhead Fully Phased

 Calendar Year Price (1) Starts At Out At

-2000 \$ 26.73 \$48.07 \$ 60.34
+2000 \$ 26.73 \$ 48.07 \$ 60.34

 2001 21.86 49.15 61.70

 2002 22.51 49.75 62.45

 2003 27.56 50.14 62.94

 2004 36.75 51.35 64.47

 2005 50.45 53.20 66.78

-2006 55.75(3) 55.00 69.00
+2006 59.62(3) 55.00 69.00

 - (1) Market Wellhead Price is the IRS estimate of the calendar year average wellhead price per barrel for all domestic crude oil, the price of which is not subject to regulation by the U.S. The IRS historically estimates this price based on the monthly average wellhead price of domestic crude oil as published by the Department of Energy as Domestic First Purchase Prices. - (2) Phase-out Prices for 2000 to 2005 as established by the IRS.
 These Phase-out Prices are based on an inflation adjustment factor.
 This factor represents the change since calendar year 1979 of the first revision of the implicit price deflator for the gross national product of the U.S. as computed and published by the U.S. Department of Commerce.
 The IRS will not publish the Phase-out Prices for calendar year 2006 until April 2007.
 The 2006 Phase-out Prices represent management s best estimate using the latest public information available.
-There can be no assurance that management s estimated Phase-out Prices will approximate what the IRS ultimately publishes. - (3) This amount represents an estimated, three-month average of Market Wellhead Prices.
-The table below shows the published Market Wellhead Price for January 2006 (latest month available).
-February and March 2006 have been estimated by management:
+There can be no assurance that management s estimated Phase-out Prices will approximate what the IRS ultimately publishes. - (3) This amount represents an estimated, six-month average of Market Wellhead Prices.
+The table below shows the published Market Wellhead Prices for January through April 2006 (latest month available).
+May and June 2006 have been estimated by management: